 Even though using a tracking app won’t help you sleep any better, they are at least partially able to analyze your sleep patterns and movements, which may be of some use.

-That way you can inform yourself over your own sleep patterns and devise a strategy for improving them.
+That way you can inform yourself about your own sleep patterns and devise a strategy for improving them.

 Furthermore, we tend to prioritize and organize things more if we are able to track them better.
-Which means we might make better decisions based on that information which these apps can provide.
+This means we might make better decisions based on the information which these apps can provide.